Apply

 Village Apartments Extensive Renovations

-The Hursey Center, a 60,000-square-foot academic building in the academic quad, houses new, specialized, and technology-rich facilities for our growing programs in the College of Engineering, Technology, and Architecture; and the College of Education, Nursing and Health Professions.
-The project also includes renovations to two existing spaces—Dana and UTC Halls—and will also account for the increased need of classroom space for many general education courses offered through the College of Arts and Sciences.
+The Hursey Center, a 60,000-square-foot academic building in the academic quad, houses specialized, and technology-rich facilities for our growing programs in the College of Engineering, Technology, and Architecture; and the College of Education, Nursing and Health Professions.
+The project also included renovations to Dana and UTC Halls, addressing UHart's need for more classroom space for many general education courses offered through the College of Arts and Sciences.

 Center For Student Success Launches